abhn/Crypto-Learnings/README.md

 - MAC is that of plaintext, hence any weakness in MAC algorithm can leak information about the plaintext itself.

 #### MAC then Encrypt (MtE)
-- MAC the plaintext and appeand it to the plaintext
+- MAC the plaintext and append it to the plaintext
 - Encrypt the plaintext and MAC
 - Does not expose the MAC value to Eve as both the plaintext and the MAC are encrypted
 - Protects authentication above encryption